 Professor James Flaten serves as the Associate Director of the Minnesota Space Grant Consortium (MnSGC), a NASA higher-education program which involves state-wide promotion of all-things-NASA-related.
 He has taught freshman seminars at the U of MN – Twin Cities on high-altitude ballooning, high-power rocketry, quadcopters, and (mock) picosatellites called CubeSats.
 He works with college students and faculty on out-of-class NASA-related projects including building and flying miniature spacecraft into the stratosphere using weather balloons and developing science payloads for NASA suborbital rocket flights.
 For two years he ran a quadcopter competition for community colleges and currently he works with Tripoli MN, a high-power rocketry club, to run the annual Space Grant Midwest High-Power Rocket Competition.
-His big emphasis for the summer and fall of 2017 was working with a student high-altitude ballooning team to fly experiments and video telemetry equipment into the path of totality of the solar eclipse of August 21, 2017.
-In the fall of 2017 he hosted a national post-eclipse ballooning conference – AHAC 2017 – for ballooning teams from around the country to share their eclipse-ballooning results.
+One big emphasis in 2017 was working with a student high-altitude ballooning team to fly experiments and video telemetry equipment into the path of totality of the solar eclipse of August 21, 2017.
 Professor Flaten also conducts teacher workshops and outreach activities at local schools and for the general public on aerospace, astronomy, physics, and engineering.